neurosnap/starfx/README.md

 This provides a familiar and powerful abstraction for async flow control for all thunks and endpoints.

+Each run of a thunk gets its own `ctx` object which provides a substrate to communicate between middleware.

 You didn't know you wanted express middleware for the front-end, but let me get you excited, it's powerful.